oliviakwon/MICB475_Team6/Notebook/P03 -  QIIME 2 Taxonomic Analysis.md

 3. Align the database.
 4. Visualize the taxonomy by converting qza files to qzv.
 5. Generate the taxonomy bar plot.
-6. Transfer the taxonomy and taxonomy bar plot visualization files to local computer and view the ___ using view.QIIME2.org.
+6. Transfer the taxonomy and taxonomy bar plot visualization files to local computer and view the taxon using view.QIIME2.org.
+7. If mitochondria or chloroplast taxons are present, remove these sequences and generate a new table.

 ## Output files:
 Path: /data/team6_dysautonomia_data
 1. team6_dysautonomia_taxonomy.qza
 2. team6_dysautonomia_taxonomy.qzv
 3. team6_dysautonomia_taxa-bar-plots.qzv
+4. team6_dysautonomia_table-no-mitochondria-no-chloroplast.qza

 ## Results:

 ## Discussion:

 ## Future direction:
-### Filtering
+### Alpha Rarefaction